 I didn’t have the classic symptoms of Dissociative Identity Disorder — amnesia, losing time, alternate personalities.
 However, I did feel detached from my body when highly stressed, and sometimes strong emotions seemed to overtake me.
-If I had been honest with myself or understood what my dreams were trying to show me, I would have acknowledged that I felt threatened by the sense of some part of me breaking through my defenses, which eventually did happen as flashbacks of sexual abuse.
+If I had been honest with myself or understood what my dreams were trying to show me, I would have acknowledged that I felt threatened by the sense of some part of me breaking through my defenses, which eventually did occur, and took the form of flashbacks of sexual abuse.

 I would have been more accepting of working with parts of my personality had I known the idea of a singular, rational self was a modern invention, odd by the standards of human history.
 Yet I had strived for the Western ideal, which I naively adopted when I went to university.
 After a truancy problem in high school severe enough for my principal to threaten to expel me (notice the lack of logic in that strategy), I finally felt I had escaped my past.
 I believed that if I became smart and lived a knowledge-driven life, I could leave all the painful emotions and memories behind.
 Lacking in this plan was wisdom.
 I hadn’t yet understood how life worked, and that everything I ran from would eventually catch up with me.